shotari12-stack/sudoku-pop-privacy-policy/terms.md

-Terms of Service for Sudoku Pop
+Terms of Service for SUDOKY WONDER

-Welcome to Sudoku Color!
+Welcome to SUDOKY WONDER!
 By using our application, you agree to these terms.

 1. Use of the App
 You are granted a non-exclusive, non-transferable, revocable license to use the Sudoku Color application for your personal, non-commercial use, subject to these terms.